Debbie Brock: Honors and awards post college

 In 1988, Brock was inducted into the Delta State Sports Hall of Fame alongside three of her teammates from the 1975–77 national championship Lady Statesmen teams.
-She later became the third Lady Statesmen basketball player to be inducted into the Women's Basketball Hall of Fame, a ceremony which was postponed due to the COVID-19 pandemic.
+In 2013, Brock was recognized as an Association for Intercollegiate Athletics for Women Great Player at the NCAA Division 1 Women's Final Four.
+Brock later became the third Lady Statesmen basketball player to be inducted into the Women's Basketball Hall of Fame, a ceremony which was postponed due to the COVID-19 pandemic.